(Joshua's Law Course)

 Learning to drive is a major milestone in a teenager's life.
 It's important for young or inexperienced drivers to learn safe driving techniques.
 There are four different ways Joshua’s Law can be satisfied for teenagers to meet the requirements for a Class D license.
 The program offered by Southern Crescent Technical College meets one of the options that includes 30 hours of classroom instruction and 6 additional hours of drive time with an instructor.
 Most insurance companies also give a reduction (approx. 10%) on insurance premiums upon successful completion.
 Southern Crescent Technical College provides a (DDS approved) Driver’s Education program in cooperation with the Georgia Driver’s Education Commission (GDEC).

-Participants must be between 15 and 17 years of age and possess a Learner's Permit.
+Note: Participants must be between 15 and 17 years of age and possess a Learner's Permit.
 Participants must attend all class dates for the full class periods.
 They must also complete all six (6) hours of behind-the-wheel driving.

-Complies with Requirements for"Joshua's Law" for 15 and 16 year old drivers.
+Complies with Requirements for "Joshua's Law" for 15 and 16 year old drivers.

 - Achieve “State-Mandated” Training for Driver’s License for 15 & 16 year olds